- Construction Estimating Software

 The finished foundation should be waterproofed from the footing up to the finish grade line.

 I recommend hiring a professional waterproofing contractor for waterproofing the foundation.
-Don’t let some laborers do it in their spare time.
-A professional company will stand behind its work.
+Don’t let some laborers do it in their spare time like I did on my first house.
+Read my page on Waterptoofing Foundations.

 Also, depending on your locale, you may need to have the soil treated for insects and pests, particularly termites.
 Hire a professional.
 This job is done after the foundation is in, but before any concrete is poured for either the basement or the garage.